wilwohl [at] gmail [dot] com

 I'm an assistant professor at the American University of Phnom Penh (AUPP).

 My courses and research explore how identity forms at the intersection of art, language, and technology.
+(Here's what students had to say.)

 I've studied the influence of word choice on consumer behavior, and I've applied the results to shape digital products.